SOP Best Practices: How to Manage Standard Operating Procedures Over TimeStandardizing operating procedures is a must in today’s smart factory.

 Not only do SOPs help optimize line productivity and improve product quality.
 They keep the workplace safe and compliant, while reassuring employees what they need to do, making it a more structured and less stressful work environment.

 But as with all document management systems, without proper management and regular updates, standard operating procedures and work instructions can quickly become obsolete and hinder employees’ ability to meet their operational KPIs.

-This article outlines a few best practices and steps manufacturers can take for creating and updating SOPs over time.
+This article outlines SOP best practices and steps manufacturers can take for creating and updating them over time.

 Step 1: Prioritizing Your SOPs